learn-co-curriculum/phase-0-git-version-control-basics/README.md

 Initialized empty Git repository in /Users/avi/my-git-project/.git/
 ```

-After entering `git init`, the output in our terminal reads `Initialized empty Git repository in /our/path/here/my-git-project/.git/`.
-Git is letting us know
+Git lets us know that it has put `/Users/avi/my-git-project` under its protection.
-that it created a new repository within the hidden `.git` folder in `my-git- project`.
-This hidden directory, `.git`, is what Git uses to keep track of our
+Git also tells us that it stores its own data in the `.git` directory.
+This hidden
+directory, `.git`, is what Git uses to keep important stuff, like the commit
-log of changes.
-So, don't go in there and start randomly deleting things!
+history.
+Don't go in there and start randomly deleting things!

 > Be careful about making an entire directory, like our home directory or our
 > desktop, into a Git repository accidentally.
 Make sure you only type `git init`
-> within the directory you want `git` to track.
+> _within_ the directory you want `git` to track.

 ## Check the Status of a Repository with `git status`